BigBossErndog/Amara-Framework-Deprecated/README.md

  - All your typical stuff for game development, tilemaps,
  - Support for Tiled tilemaps in the JSON format.
  - Similar flow to the Phaser.io framework (with Scenes, Entities and Actors), which I have used for most of my game development life.
  - Manages memory for you.
-Just call destroy() on your entities and Amara will handle it for you, deleting the object, its children and removing references from its parent entities.
+Just call the destroy() method on your entities and Amara will handle it for you, deleting the object, its children and removing references from its parent entities.

 ## Setting Up
 Clone the repository then follow the instructions for setting up Amara on your development platform of choice.